 “It’s quite early days in terms of my career even though I’ve written on and off for the past 10 years.
 It’s only in the past year or so that I’ve said “I am a writer” and I think it is quite an exciting time, thinking about what stories I want to tell and how I want to tell them.”

-CHIP SHOP CHIPS makes its premiere at The Hub in Salford from 17 to 18 February before heading out on tour until 23 March 2016.
+CHIP SHOP CHIPS opens at Dukes Theatre, Lancaster on 23 February before heading out on tour until 21 April 2018.
 Visit Box of Tricks for the full tour list and to book tickets.